Rescued by Rover: Plot

 The film opens with Rover, a collie playing with a child in front of a fireplace.
 Later that day, the baby is taken out in a pram by her nurse.
-The nurse refuses to aid a Romani beggar woman, and is then distracted upon meeting a soldier.
+The nurse refuses to aid a gipsy beggar woman, and is then distracted upon meeting a soldier.
 While talking to the soldier, she pays no attention to the baby, and the beggar woman approaches from behind and snatches the sleeping child.

 In the next scene, the nurse confesses to the mother that the child has been lost.
 Rover, also sitting in the room, listens before jumping through the window and racing down the street, going around a corner and across a river.
 The dog makes its way to a slum and barges through each and every door; he finds the right one and enters.
 In an attic, the beggar woman is removing the clothing from the child; the dog enters and is driven off by the beggar.

 The dog leaves the house and swims back across the river, down the street and into its master and mistress's home.
 In a study, the child's father is sitting; Rover enters and pleads with him to follow.
 They leave, with the man following the dog across the river in a boat to the slums.
 They enter the room where the child is hidden, and the father quickly takes the child from the beggar woman and leaves with the dog.
 Upon their return home, the child is placed in the arms of the mother, while Rover prances happily around them.